wamp-proto/wamp-proto/spec/basic.md

     [YIELD, INVOCATION.Request|id, Options|dict, Arguments|list, ArgumentsKw|dict]

+The messages concerning the WAMP session itself are mandatory for all *Peers*, i.e. a *Client* MUST implement `HELLO`, `ABORT` and `GOODBYE`, while a *Router* MUST implement `WELCOME`, `ABORT` and `GOODBYE`.

+All other messages are mandatory *per role*, i.e. in an implementation which only provides an *Client* with the role of *Publisher* MUST additionally implement sending `PUBLISH` and receiving `PUBLISHED` and `ERROR` messages.

 ### Message Codes and Direction

 The following table lists the message type code for **all 25 messages defined in WAMP v2** and their direction between peer roles.

-In order to provide a single, authoritative overview of *all* WAMP messages, this table includes both the *mandatory* messages described here and the *optional* messages described in part 2 of this document.
+> In order to provide a single, authoritative overview of *all* WAMP messages, this table includes both the messages *mandatory* for WAMP Basic Profile as well as optional messages from the WAMP Advanced Profile.
+>

-"Tx" means the message is sent by the respective role, and "Rx" means the message is received by the respective role.
+> "Tx" indicates the message is sent by the respective role, and "Rx" indicates the message is received by the respective role.

 | Code | Message        |  Profile |  Publisher  |  Broker  |  Subscriber  |  Caller  |  Dealer  |  Callee  |
 |------|----------------|----------|-------------|----------|--------------|----------|----------|----------|